spectrocloud/librarium/content/api/1-introduction.md

 # Pagination

-The resources list APIs are limited to 50 items and pagination has to be performed to retrieve the complete resources list.
-The list API response contains `listMeta` with the `continue` token.
-The pagination can be performed based on the presence of the `continue` token value, and the subsequent request can be performed with the `continue` token as query parameter to paginate the rest of the resource items.
+The resources list APIs are limited to 50 items, and therefore pagination is required to retrieve the complete resources list.
+The list API response includes listMeta with the continue token.
+To perform pagination, check the presence of the continue token value in the API response.
+For subsequent requests, use the continue token as a query parameter to paginate the remaining resource items.